 The Black Origins Of Ancient Egypt

-The Origins of Kemet lie in the Ancient Black Ethiopian Empire which stretched from the Highlands in Kenya all the way into the Lowlands of the Nile Delta into the Mediterranean and across the Red Sea.
+The Origins of Kemet or Egypt lie in the Ancient Black Ethiopian Empire which stretched from the Highlands in Kenya all the way into the Lowlands of the Nile Delta into the Mediterranean and across the Red Sea.

-From the Pre-History of the area based on Anthropological studies and fossil discoveries dating to the Stone Age, most notably by Raymond Dart as well as Mary and Robert Leakey, the area from the Kenya, Sudan and into the Nile Delta was inhabited by the earliest Human Ancestors encompassing all the stages of Human evolution up to modern Homo Sapien Man.
+From the Pre-History of the area based on Anthropological studies and fossil discoveries dating to the Stone Age, most notably by Raymond Dart as well as Mary and Robert Leakey, the area from the Kenya, Sudan and into the Nile Delta was inhabited by the earliest Black Human Ancestors encompassing all the stages of Human evolution up to modern Homo Sapien Man.

 The inhabitants of this area area and first Man is recognised as Black due to the Melanin adaptation necessary to survive in Tropical Climates in order to protect the Skin.
 As such, the land of Kemet was known as the “black land” or “land of the blacks” as a description of the Black skin colour of the Black people who lived in Egypt .

-The people of early Kemet were therefore the Black Africans that emerged out of the natural evolution of Homo Sapien Man in Africa.
+The people of early Kemet were therefore the Black Africans that emerged out of the natural evolution of Homo Sapien Man in East Africa.

 The fact that Egypt was founded by the Black people from East Africa who started the Nile Valley Civilization is also confirmed in the chronicles of Herodotus, the Greek Historian who described the people of Ancient Egypt as possessing “Black skin..wooly hair and having broad thick lips”.

 Upper and Lower Egypt